mindfulness-at-the-computer/mindfulness-at-the-computer/docs/markdown.md

-We use markdown the documentation (`docs/` directory and the wiki) as well as for the gitter chat room
+We use markdown the documentation (`docs/` directory and the wiki) as well as for the Gitter chat room

 Markdown is designed to be read both rendered and in pure/raw text